liamodwyer/github-pages/_workshop/5-templates.md

 In both cases you are free to experiment with the repository you have copied, without affecting the original project.

-# Finding templates

-For academic templates there is a handy topic list on github of over 200 repositories categorised as ['academic websites'](https://github.com/topics/academic-website).

 # Practice!

 We will take a few of these in turn and look at how to customise them, mainly using `_config.yml` and looking around at some of the other folders like `_data` and `_posts` .